List of presidents of the Republic of China

 This is a list of the presidents of the Republic of China.

 The Republic of China controlled Mainland China before 1949.
 In the fall of 1949, the ROC government retreated to Taiwan and surrounding islands as a result of the takeover of the mainland by the Chinese Communist Party and founding of the People's Republic of China.
 Since 1949, the Republic of China, now commonly known as "Taiwan", has only controlled Taiwan and nearby islands.
-Martial law ended in Taiwan in the 1980s and direct elections were introduced in 1996.
+Martial law ended in Taiwan in 1987 and direct elections were introduced in 1996.

-The official name of the office in Chinese has changed several times.
+The official name of the office in Chinese has changed as follows: